Naucratis: Ancient sources

 In 570 BC, the Pharaoh Apries (Wahibre, reigned 589–570 BC) led the descendants of his mercenary army made up of 30,000 Carians and Ionians against a former general turned rebel by the name of Amasis.
 Although fighting valiantly, the mercenaries suffered defeat and Amasis II became Pharaoh (reigning 570–526 BC).
-Amasis shut down the "camps" and moved the Greek soldiers to Memphis where they were employed "to guard him against the native Egyptians."
+Amasis shut down the "camps" and moved the Greek soldiers to Memphis, where they were employed "to guard him against the native Egyptians."

 Herodotus stated that "Amasis was partial to the Greeks, and among other favors which he granted them, gave to such as liked to settle in Egypt the city of Naucratis for their residence."
 Notice that he says "gave the city (πόλῐν)," which seems to indicate the existence (now borne out by archaeological evidence) of a "city" already there.
 This older city was probably a small settlement inhabited by a mix of native Egyptians, Greeks and possibly even Phoenicians.
 Thus it seems the city was "chartered" to the Greeks soon after 570 BC.
 The earlier date of c.
 625 BC put forward by archaeologists may be the original establishment of a settlement at the site.

 Amasis indeed converted Naucratis into a major treaty-port and commercial link with the west.
-This was done most likely as a means to contain Greeks activities in one place under his control.
+This was most likely done as a means to contain Greek activities in one place under his control.
 It became not the colony of any particular city-state but an open emporion (trading post) similar to Al Mina in north Syria.